 - If you are trying to fit a line of text, say for a title, to a given width you may change the font size or select the entire line and increase “Tracking”.
 It will add a controlled amount of spaces between the letters to give them a more comfortable look.
 Do this only of your line of text is all caps or small caps.
 When normal text is spaced with lower case letters they look strange.

-- If you want the images to bleed to the sides of the printed document you should use the full square page layout.
+- If you want the full-size images to bleed to the edges of the printed document you should consider using the full square page layout.
 This will assure the vertical or horizontal images will go from edge to edge.
 Since MagCloud will trim the sides, you will lose some of the edges.
 I had good luck with setting the Cell Padding to 6 points on all sides.
 This seems to minimize the edge loss.
 Take a look at the Kirlangic eMag and note how vertical and horizontal photographs nicely go edge-to-edge.
 The white border you see on the inside gutter is totally invisible after perfect binding in the hard copy.

 - Choosing the full-page image and inside padding, you can position the image anywhere you like on the page.
 Yes, this will limit the number of images you can use on the page.
 But, you can pick other layouts and do the same padding adjustment if you like.

 - There are two text blocks available on any page whether the layout you choose includes a text block or not.
-These are Photo Caption and Page Caption.
+These are the Photo Caption and Page Caption.
 Both text blocks can be moved up and down and the text in it can be squeezed to the right or left by using inner padding adjustments.
 To have maximum flexibility of text positioning with Photo Caption, change its positioning setting to “Over” and do not put a check mark next to “Align with Photo”.
 Now, you can position these blocks of text practically anywhere on the page.

 - Click on the checkmark box next to “Show Guides” and “Text Safe Area” to have a rough idea of the usable page area.
 If you put your text all the way to those borders, it will be quite close to the edges when printed.
 Try to leave a little more breathing room.

 - Don’t try to fill every single page with content.
 Generally speaking, every “book” has an inner title page and that falls on a right side page.
-The actual content, page number 1 also falls on a right side page.
+The actual content, page number 1 also falls on the right side page.
 These you should try to observe even if that means not using some pages.
 Blank pages can be a part of the book design.
 I also do not mind leaving the insides of the front and the back covers, bar a short plug to get the reader to my Website.